 Learn about the symptoms and causes of this cancer of the uterus.
-Treatments include hysterectomy, radiation therapy, chemotherapy and other drug treatments.
+Treatments include hysterectomy, radiation therapy, and chemotherapy and other medicines.

-Endometrial cancer is a type of cancer that begins in the uterus.
-The uterus is the hollow, pear-shaped pelvic organ where fetal development occurs.
+Endometrial cancer is a type of cancer that begins as a growth of cells in the uterus.
+The uterus is the hollow, pear-shaped pelvic organ where fetal development happens.

-Endometrial cancer begins in the layer of cells that form the lining (endometrium) of the uterus.
+Endometrial cancer begins in the layer of cells that form the lining of the uterus, called the endometrium.
 Endometrial cancer is sometimes called uterine cancer.
 Other types of cancer can form in the uterus, including uterine sarcoma, but they are much less common than endometrial cancer.

-Endometrial cancer is often detected at an early stage because it frequently produces abnormal vaginal bleeding.
-If endometrial cancer is discovered early, removing the uterus surgically often cures endometrial cancer.
+Endometrial cancer is often found at an early stage because it causes symptoms.
+Often the first symptom is irregular vaginal bleeding.
+If endometrial cancer is found early, surgically removing the uterus often cures it.

-Make an appointment with your doctor if you experience any persistent signs or symptoms that worry you.
+Make an appointment with a health care professional if you experience any symptoms that worry you.

 Factors that increase the risk of endometrial cancer include:

-Changes in the balance of female hormones in the body.
-The ovaries make two main female hormones — estrogen and progesterone.
-Fluctuations in the balance of these hormones cause changes in the endometrium.
+Changes in the balance of hormones in the body.
+The two main hormones the ovaries make are estrogen and progesterone.
+Changes in the balance of these hormones cause changes in the endometrium.

-A disease or condition that increases the amount of estrogen, but not the level of progesterone, in your body can increase your risk of endometrial cancer.
-Examples include irregular ovulation patterns, which might happen in polycystic ovary syndrome, obesity and diabetes.
-Taking hormones after menopause that contain estrogen but not progesterone increases the risk of endometrial cancer.
+A disease or condition that increases the amount of estrogen, but not the level of progesterone, in the body can increase the risk of endometrial cancer.
+Examples include obesity, diabetes and irregular ovulation patterns, which might happen in polycystic ovary syndrome.
+Taking hormone therapy medicine that contains estrogen but not progestin after menopause increases the risk of endometrial cancer.

-A rare type of ovarian tumor that secretes estrogen also can increase the risk of endometrial cancer.
+A rare type of ovarian tumor that gives off estrogen also can increase the risk of endometrial cancer.